billowdev/sanedevproj/README.md

 -------------------------------------

-##### All content in this archive is for educational purposes.
-I respect the origin of all content. and/or if there is a copyright infringement Please contact me and I will gladly remove everything in this document.
+##### All content in this repository is for educational purposes.
+I respect the origin of all content. and/or if there is a copyright infringement Please contact me and I will gladly remove everything in this repository.
 If there is any copyright infringement and/or offends anyone...
 Lacakp.